Kate Williams (actress): Career

 Williams also appeared in the BBC soap opera EastEnders, playing Liz Turner.
 Williams returned as a regular character in 2009, but in 2010, it was announced that the character of Liz Turner was to be dropped.
 Williams was last seen in the role in August 2010.

 In January 2016, Williams played the role of Sharon and Tracey's 'Auntie' Vera on Birds of a Feather, a role which she went on to reprise in later episodes.
 In November 2019, she appeared in an episode of the BBC soap opera Doctors as Peggy Sampson.

-In 2021 Williams appeared in the series Unforgotten.
+In 2023, she was cast in the BBC medical drama series Casualty, in the recurring role of Stella Lawson.